RomainMsrd/UniDABench/README.md

 It includes:
 - An adapted pipeline tailored for **time series UniDA**
-- Support for six baseline UniDA methods (UAN, OVANet, PPOT, DANCE, UniJDOT, and more)
+- Support for six baseline UniDA methods (UAN, OVANet, DANCE, PPOT, UniOT and UniJDOT)
 - Automated experiment execution and reproducibility via Docker
 - Tools for hyperparameter tuning and evaluation